mtchynkstff/edtech-engagement-pipeline/README.md

 ### 5️⃣ Jupyter Analysis

-The first notebook performs EDA using SQL via DuckDB and pandas visualizations.
+The notebooks performs EDA using SQL via DuckDB and pandas visualizations.

 ---